-The emphasis of Pienaar’s diskussion was that, ultimately, employees are all brand ambassadors for an organization and enable the most powerful form of marketing; word of mouth.
-Therefore, involvement should also be formalized through social participation encouragement guided by policies.
+The emphasis of Pienaar’s discussion was that, ultimately, employees are all brand ambassadors for an organisation and enable the most powerful form of marketing; word of mouth.
+Therefore, involvement should also be formalised through social participation encouragement guided by policies.

-This can be achieved through internal platforms (Intranets) where employees can have diskussions, share information, get to know each other and make the move from a workplace to a family.
-If employees feel like they are part of something that is growing and fulfillling their lives they will reflect this passion externally on sites such as Twitter, LinkedIn and Facebook.
+This can be achieved through internal platforms (Intranets) where employees can have discussions, share information, get to know each other and make the move from a workplace to a family.
+If employees feel like they are part of something that is growing and fulfilling their lives they will reflect this passion externally on sites such as Twitter, LinkedIn and Facebook.

 Pienaar stressed, however, that guidelines for social media engagement should be introduced during the employee on-boarding or training process and should continuously be reinforced.
 “Try to expose your employees to what the marketing team is up to.
 Expose them to the benefits and cost savings of marketing and how it impacts THEM.”

 He added that final responsibility for social media messages and word-of-mouth referrals gone wrong should sit with the HR and Marketing departments and collective efforts should be introduced to manage and direct employees.

 Ending off the show, Raiz asked Pienaar how one manages a disgruntled former employee, voicing his or her unhappiness on public platforms to which Pienaar responded “Tackle it head on.”